aws-samples/aws-proton-cloudformation-sample-templates/loadbalanced-fargate-svc/README.md

   --minor-version "0"
 ```

-You can now publish the service template minor version, making it available for users in your AWS account to create Proton services.
+You can now publish the service template version, making it available for users in your AWS account to create Proton services.

 ```
-aws proton-preview update-service-template-minor-version \
+aws proton-preview update-service-template-version \
   --region us-west-2 \
   --template-name "lb-fargate-service" \
   --major-version "1" \